This article was originally published in March 2011 and has been updated.

-If you think back to chemistry class, you may recall comparing an acid versus a base, or the importance of pH balance. pH is the measure of the acidity or alkalinity of a substance.
-The pH scale runs from 0 to 14 — a lower number means a higher level of acidity (and generally less oxygen) is present, and higher number indicates a higher level of alkalinity.
+If you think back to chemistry class, you may recall comparing an acid versus a base, or the importance of pH balance. pH is the measure of the acidity or alkalinity of a solution.
+The pH scale runs from 0 to 14 — a lower number means a higher level of acidity is present, and higher number indicates a higher level of alkalinity.
 A solution is considered neutral, neither acid nor alkaline, when it has a pH of 7.

-The stomach should contain plenty of acid in order to do its job effectively, but otherwise a slightly alkaline environment allows the body’s metabolic, enzymatic, immunologic and repair mechanisms to function at their best.
-Our bodies continually strive to maintain a normal pH balance of about 7 to 7.4.
+The stomach should have a gastric acid pH between 1.5 – 3.5 in order to do its job effectively, but otherwise a slightly alkaline environment allows the body’s metabolic, enzymatic, immunologic and repair mechanisms to function at their best.
+Our bodies continually strive to maintain a normal pH balance of about 7 to 7.4 (it differs throughout the body, blood is 7.37 – 7.43).
 When the pH of our bodily fluids, digestive system and tissues is pushed out of that comfortable neutral zone, health problems can be the result.

 What causes pH imbalance?

 The most common form of pH imbalance is excess acidity, which not only impacts your overall health, but also greatly impedes your weight loss efforts.
-This is because, outside of the stomach, acidity is a major cause of hormonal imbalance.
+This is because, outside of the stomach, acidity is a cause of hormonal imbalance, specifically growth hormone (HGH).
 And if we recall from my book The Hormone Diet, hormonal balance plus the difference in calories equals weight loss, then anything that upsets hormonal balance has the potential to cause weight gain.

 Excess body acidity is prevalent today because poor diet, insufficient exercise, over-exercising (especially too much cardio, which contributes to stress) and chronic stress can lead to excess acid in our internal environment.
 When our body becomes acidic, minerals such as potassium, sodium, magnesium and calcium may be stolen from our vital organs and bones to combat or buffer the acid.